rusio/VokabelTrainer/README.md

 -----------------------

-In a typical training session VokabelTrainer asks you about 30 words in various directions and and terminates.
+In a typical training session VokabelTrainer asks you about 30 words in various directions and then terminates.
 You can terminate the session yourself by pressing `CTRL+C`.

 Note: temporary results will be saved after a store is completed.